 It’s the Bugs

-There is an argument for terroir, actually.
+There is an argument for terroir.
 Every vineyard has a distinct microbiome.
 The yeasts and bacteria on the grapes are unique.
 A significant amount of research shows that this is a major cause of variations of flavors from different vineyards.

 It’s a System

-Another way to think about variations between vineyards is to think about how the system was constructed.
+Another way to think about variations between vineyards is to consider how the system was constructed.
 Every choice influences the outcome.

-This is not the answer people want, but its the honest one.
+This is not the answer people want, but it’s honest.

 Wine is a beautiful and complicated thing.
 It can take years to fully understand the intricacy of what seems merely fermented grape juice.
-Wine’s enjoyment comes from understanding how it tastes and smells, but also why.
+Instead, wine’s enjoyment comes from understanding how it tastes and smells.

 A single glass of wine can have dozens of aromatic compounds, scents, and flavors reminiscent of everything from ripe fruits to flowers, from vanilla to your grandma’s closet.